-With fall coming soon, so does the dreaded “flu season.”
+With fall here again, so too is the dreaded “flu season.”
 If you’re a pet parent, an important question you might ask yourself is, “Does my dog need the flu shot?”
 The quick answer is maybe; it depends on your dog’s lifestyle and risk of exposure.

 There are a lot of factors to consider before deciding if your pooch needs a flu vaccination.
-It’s still quite new but is regarded as effective and safe.
+It’s still somewhat new but is regarded as effective and safe.

 Here are a few things to know about dog flu and if you should consider the vaccination for your pooch.